 Creating Your Schedule

 We suggest that you develop a semester-by-semester plan of courses with your MLT program advisor.
 Pay special attention to the prerequisites that are required for any of the MLT classes.
+For examples of course schedules, click here.

 - Begin by taking MLS 1001 Online Orientation for AAS degree (1) F, S, Su.